MaxKampsVu/opendc-battery/README_BATTERY.md

 ![](readme-battery-pictures/old-situation.drawio.png)

 The updated design introduces a Power adapter after the Multiplexer that dynamically switches between the Power suppy and Battery power based on a Carbon policy.
 The Carbon policy uses the carbon trace to decide if green energy is available.
-Currently only a simple Carbon Policy exists, which decides if green energy is available based on a simple carbon intensity threshold.
+Currently only a simple Carbon Policy exists, which decides if green energy is available based on a predifined carbon intensity threshold.

 **New Design:**